Posts Tagged ‘Pathfinder’

 One trick that help with a defensive/buffing wand’s lifespan is to buy or make them with the Extend Spell metamagic feat built-in.
 That this can be done is established in Pathfinder via riffle scrolls (which are just normal scrolls whose spells have been modified by Silent Spell), and there shouldn’t be a problem with it in 3.5 either.
 Using Extend Spell in this way is often a money-saver.

 For instance, a typical wand of haste is 11,250 gp, since its construction cost is 5 (caster level) x 3 (spell level) x 750 gp.
 A wand of extended haste (CL 7 x spell level 4 x 750 gp) is 21,000 gp.
 And yet the latter lasts for 14 rounds compare to the former’s 5, being almost triple the duration for less than double the price.
 It also affects seven characters instead of five, in case you have a larger party.
-For more savings, ask if the GM will let you upgrade a former into the latter (though you’ll either need to have taken Extend Spell or have a metamagic rod for that).
+For more savings, ask if the GM will let you upgrade the former into the latter (though you’ll either need to have taken Extend Spell or have a metamagic rod for that).

 Now, the advantage of a staff is that you can combine all of these functions into one (if you’re worried about the theme of the staff, just say that it’s “battle”).
 Doing so has numerous advantages, the largest of which is that it saves on money.
 Consider the following example (for 3.5):